YasperFa/MolSim/README.md

         following the format: '-e {positive number}'
         If -e is not specified while executing the program, or the default calculator the value e = 1000 and for the LJCalculator the default value d = 5 will be used.

+        '{LOG_LEVEL}': The log level that is to be used.
+It is not possible to set a log level higher than the compile-time log level at runtime (see 2.).
+        Possible values are, in ascending order: 'off', 'error', 'warn', 'info', 'debug' and 'trace' / 'all'.
+        If -l is not specified, the log level specified at compile time will be used.

 ---
 ## Creating Doxygen Documentation: